justicedemocrats/new-site/src/pages/abouts/index.md

           In addition to promoting candidates, Justice Democrats PAC also promotes issues.
-For example, we worked with the National Nurses United to pressure over 45 Democrats to co-sponsor Medicare-for-all in the House, getting H.R.
+For example, we worked with the National Nurses United to pressure over 45 Democrats to co-sponsor Medicare for All in the House, getting H.R.
 676 up to 121 co-sponsors — the most it has ever received.